 Extension of Program

-The Designated School Official’s signature on the I-20 is necessary for re-entry into the U.S. It is also necessary to have a valid F-1 visa for re-entry.
-If the current visa expires before the re-entry date, or a student changed to F-1 from another visa status while in the U.S., the student must apply for a new F-1 visa while outside the U.S. All students and their family members who are applying for a new visa should see a Designated School Official before traveling.
+The DSO’s signature on the I-20 is necessary for re-entry into the United States.
+It is also necessary to have a valid F-1 visa for re-entry.
+If the current visa expires before the re-entry date, or a student changed to F-1 from another visa status while in the U.S., the student must apply for a new F-1 visa while outside the United States.
+All students and their family members who are applying for a new visa should see a DSO before traveling.

-The Automatic revalidation of visa benefit allows certain F/J non-immigrants to re-enter the United States after a 30-day or less visit to “contiguous territory” (Canada, Mexico) and the “adjacent islands other than Cuba” without having to obtain a new visa prior to re-entry, and provided the student is in status and all other documents are valid: passport, I-20, and I-94.
-However, if the student chooses to apply for a new F-1 visa while in the contiguous territory will no longer be eligible for the “automatic revalidation” benefit during the course of that trip, but would have to wait until the visa is granted in order to re-enter the United States.
+The automatic revalidation of visa benefit allows certain F/J non-immigrants to re-enter the United States after a 30-day or less visit to a ‘contiguous territory’ (Canada, Mexico) and the ‘adjacent islands other than Cuba’ without having to obtain a new visa prior to re-entry, and provided the student is in status and all other documents are valid (i.e. passport, I-20, and I-94).
+However, if the student chooses to apply for a new F-1 visa while in the contiguous territory, they will no longer be eligible for the automatic revalidation benefit during the course of that trip, but would have to wait until the visa is granted in order to re-enter the United States.
 If the visa application is denied, the student may not re-enter the U.S. and will have to return home to apply for a new F-1 visa before returning.

 Visa, lost passports, travel and re-entry procedures

 The visa which was issued to you by an American Embassy or Consulate in your home country is the essential document which gains you entry into America.
-The I-20 Document which is issued by the U.S. Department of Homeland Security/USCIS/ICE is what allows you to stay in America while completing your studies.
-Oftentimes the visa and the I-20 validation dates are different from each other.
-You must be aware of the termination dates for both; if you wish to use these documents beyond these dates you must do what is necessary to renew them.
+The I-20 document which is issued by the U.S. Department of Homeland Security/ISCIS/ICE is what allows you to stay in America while completing your studies.
+Oftentimes the visa and I-20 validation dates are different from one another.
+You must be aware of the termination dates for both; if you wish to use these documents beyond these dates, you must do what is necessary to renew them.

-Page 3 of your I-20 document has four spaces where the Designated Signature Officer (DSO) of Lorain County Community College must sign once per year.
+Page 2 of your I-20 has four spaces where the Designated School Official (DSO) of Lorain County Community College must sign once per year.
 Be sure to obtain the required signature prior to leaving the country.

 With a few exceptions, most international students will need a Canadian Visa to visit Niagara Falls or anywhere else in Canada.
-You can apply for this visa online:
+Apply online for a Canadian Visa.

-F-1 Visa students may only work on campus.
-They are not allowed to work off campus.
-The SEVIS web site has information about work authorization requirements: https://www.ice.gov/sevis/
+F-1 visa students may only work on-campus.
+They are not allowed to work off-campus.
+The SEVIS website has information about work authorization requirements.

-All students who wish to work on campus must make an application for each office that hires international students.
+All students who wish to work on-campus must make an application for each office that hires international students.
 Non-immigrant visa students (F-1, J-1) are not eligible for financial aid.
-Some of the LCCC offices that hire international students are: Enrollment Services (Bass Library); the Bookstore (College Center); The Department of Physical Education (PE 104); The Student Life Office (CC231); The Library (LR 110); Computer Labs (LR 113).
+Some of the LCCC offices that hire international students are: Enrollment Services, the Bookstore, the Department of Physical Education, the Student Life Office, the Library, and Computer Labs.

 Social Security Card

-Once a student has been given a job offer in the form of a letter of hire which identifies the student, the job title, the rate of pay and the number of hours few than 20 per week from an LCCC department, the student is eligible to apply for a U.S. Social Security card.
-The Office of International Student Services provides transportation to the Social Security office in Lorain.
+Once a student has been given a job offer in the form of a letter of hire which identifies the student, the job title, the rate of pay, and the number of hours fewer than 20 hours per week from an LCCC department, the student is eligible to apply for a U.S. Social Security Card.
+The International Initiatives office provides transportation to the Social Security office in Lorain.
 Once the application is made, the card is usually issued in two weeks.

-Curricular practical training is defined as an internship, cooperative education, or any other type of required internship or practicum, which is offered by sponsoring employers through cooperative agreements with the school.
+Curricular practical training is defined as an internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.
 A student must have completed one academic year of full-time enrollment to be eligible to apply for CPT.
-If you participate in full-time curricular practical training for twelve (12) months, or more, in the aggregate, you are not eligible for post completion of study practical training opportunities.
+If you participate in full-time CPT for twelve (12) months, or more, in the aggregate, you are not eligible for post completion of study practical training opportunities.

-- Contact the Work-Based Learning Coordinator, Office of Career Services, who will describe the necessary protocol or consult the Work-Based Learning site for more information.
+- Contact the work-based learning coordinator, Office of Career Services, who will describe the necessary protocol or consult the work-based learning website for more information.

-- Obtain an employment offer letter from the company / organization you wish to be employed with.
-Letter must include job title, job description, and beginning and ending dates.
+- Obtain an employment offer letter from the company/organization you wish to be employed with.
+Letter must include job title, job description, and beginning and end dates.